Leadership and AI: Strategic Decision Making in the Age of Human-Analogue Machines

 • Who is accountable for AI-assisted decisions?

-• How do we maintain organizational culture with AI?
+• How do we maintain organisational culture with AI?

 Conclusion: Architecting Human-Machine Collaboration